SomonOlimzoda/Cyclistic/README.md

 ## 3. Process

 #### Tool of your choice
 R Programming is used for its ability to handle huge datasets efficiently.
 I used R for data verification and cleaning.
 The 12 data sets combined will contain more than 3 million rows(3,489,748) of data.
 Excel worksheet limitation is 1,048,576 rows.
 Moreover, some csv files could not be uploaded to BigQuery for file size problems(unable to upload a file size over 100mb if there is no paid account).
-Thus, I use R to perform all tasks from organizing, cleaning analyzing and visualizing data.
+Thus, I used R to perform all tasks from organizing, cleaning analyzing and visualizing data.

 #### Importing data
 All data sets were imported into R Studio from from 04/2020 until 03/2021 and read as .csv files.
 Next, stack individual each month data frames into one big data frame using function bind_rows() which is similar to union all query in SQL.
 Also, it was determined that for the purpose of this analysis the columns start_lat, start_lng, end_lat and end_lng were not required.